-Claiming Other Income Benefits.
-An Insured Employee who may be entitled to some Other Income Benefit is required to actively pursue it.
+Claiming Other Benefits.
+The Insured Employee must actively pursue a claim for the other benefits.
 For example, if benefits may be payable under the federal Social Security Act, the Insured Employee:

-- must apply for such benefits on a timely basis: 1. - must file a request for reconsideration, if benefits are denied; and 2. - 3. must request a hearing before an Administrative Law Judge, if denied again (unless the Company waives this in writing).
+- must apply for such benefits on a timely basis; 1. - must file a request for reconsideration, if benefits are denied: and 2. - 3. must request a hearing before an Administrative Law Judge, if denied again (unless the Company waives this in writing).

 An Employer whose Insured Employee may be entitled to Workers' Compensation or similar benefits is also required to cooperate in filing that claim.
-If the Insured Employee fails to pursue Other Income Benefits on a timely basis, the Company has the option to: